ChrisHerrera90/Threathunt-Bruteforce/README.md

 - Find the location of these attempts
 - Find the services that were used
 - Find if any of them were successful in loggingin
+- Get list of IP addresss to block and services to disable AND enable account lockout policy on EDR

 ---